KonstantinKochergin/Knife-Hit-clone/README.md

 # Knife-Hit-clone
-Clone of popular mobile game made in unity and written in C#
+Clone of popular mobile game made in unity and wrote in C#